 12. Miracle Berry

-The miracle berry is a small, bright red fruit hiding a pale, fleshy interior.
+The miracle berry is a small, bright red fruit with a pale, fleshy interior.
 Native to West Africa, it’s famous for its unusual ability to make sour foods taste sweet.
 This effect comes from a natural compound called miraculin, which temporarily changes how your taste buds perceive flavors.
 Beyond its novelty, it’s sometimes explored as a sugar alternative.

-Check out this post for other fruits with sweetening capabilities: 5 Berries That Make Things Sweet
+Discover other fruits with sweetening capabilities: 5 Berries That Make Things Sweet

 13. Quandong